nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 As with all other commands, the sort command has a `Parser` subclass that goes through the `AddressBookParser` and a `Command` subclass that returns an appropriate new `CommandResult` Object.
 It sorts the list of students by their grades in ascending or descending order as specified by the user.

 The command will be used as such:
-- sort by grade in ascending order - e.g.`sort asc`
+- sort by English grade in ascending order - e.g.`sort asc s/ENGLISH`
-- sort by grade in descending order - e.g. `sort desc`
+- sort by Math grade in descending order - e.g. `sort desc S/MATH`

 ### Grade feature